molily/molily.de/_posts/2023-02-10-update-on-robust-javascript.md

 <svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>

-Recently, yet another debate sparked over single page apps, client-side frameworks like [React](https://www.zachleat.com/web/react-criticism/) and client-side versus server-side rendering.
+Recently, yet another debate sparked over single-page apps, client-side frameworks like [React](https://www.zachleat.com/web/react-criticism/) and client-side versus server-side rendering.
 The arguments are not new.
 During the last decade, I found criticism of the dominant client-side JavaScript usage necessary and worthwhile.
 Especially proponents of progressive enhancement challenged the JavaScript ecosystem.
 Yet the mainstream did not adapt patterns for robustness and performance.
 Web sites became slower, more fragile, error-prone, inaccessible and exclusive largely due to client-side JavaScript misuse.

 There always has been a class of full-stack, “universal” JavaScript frameworks with a focus on speed and simplicity – think of [Marko](https://markojs.com/), [Astro](https://astro.build/), [Fresh](https://fresh.deno.dev/) or [Qwik](https://qwik.builder.io/).
 They render HTML on the server and aim to ship the minimal necessary amount of JavaScript to the client.
 The client-side JavaScript then picks up where the server-side JavaScript left off, ideally without duplicating the server-side logic.
 More and more frameworks adapt such a workflow.
 But the mainstream is still dominated by React monoliths that comprises megabytes of client-side JavaScript.